-Tal ble 3 to Subpart JJJJ of Part 60-.
-Applicabilit y of General Provisions to Subpart JJJJ А as stated in §60.4246, you must com ply with the following applicable General Provisions General provisions citation Subject of citation Applies to subpart Explanation §60.1 General applicability of the General Provisions - §60.2 Definitions Yes Additional terms defined in §60.4248. §60.3 Units and abbreviations Yes §60.4 Address Yes §60.5 Determination of construction or modification Yes §60.6 Review of plans Yes §60.7 Notification and Recordkeeping Yes Except that §60.7 only applies as specified in §60.4245. §60.8 Performance tests Yes Except that §60.8 only applies to owners and operators who are subject to performance testing in subpart JJJJ. §60.9 Availability of information Yes §60.10 State Authority Yes §60.11 Compliance with standards and maintenance requirements Yes Requirements are specified in subpart JJJJ. §60.12 Circumvention Yes §60.13 Monitoring requirements No §60.14 Modification Yes §60.15 Reconstruction Yes §60.16 Priority list Yes §60.17 Incorporations by reference Yes §60.18 General control device requirements No §60.19 General notification and reporting requirements Yes
+- y of General Provisions to Subpart JJJJ following applicable General Provisions

+Is stated in §60.4246, you must com pry wrui uie

+General provisions Applies to

+citation Subject of citation subpart Explanation

+§60.1 General applicability of the -

+a.co. o General Provisions 3.7

+§60.2 Definitions Yes Additional terms defined in §60.4248.

+§60.3 Units and abbreviations Yes

+§60.4 Address Yes

+§60.5 Determination of construction or modification Yes

+§60.6 Review of plans Yes

+§60.7 Notification and Recordkeeping Yes Except that §60.7 only applies as specified ir §60.4245.

+§60.8 Performance tests Yes Except that §60.8 only applies to owners and operators who are subject to performance testing in subpart JJJJ.

+§60.9 Availability of information Yes

+§60.10 State Authority Yes

+§60.11 Compliance with standards and maintenance requirements Yes Requirements are specified in subpart JJJJ.

+§60.12 Circumvention Yes

+§60.13 Monitoring requirements No

+§60.14 Modification Yes

+§60.15 Reconstruction Yes

+§60.16 Priority list Yes

+§60.17 Incorporations by reference Yes

+§60.18 General control device requirements No

+§60.19 1 Yes